rasha-salim/SpaceNetChallenge.github.io/index.md

-# SpaceNet Utilities
+# Hosting

-Instruction for the download of [SpaceNet](https://aws.amazon.com/public-data-sets/spacenet/) satellite imagery data corpus to a format that is consumable by machine learning algorithms.
+[SpaceNet](https://aws.amazon.com/public-datasets/spacenet/) is a corpus of commercial satellite imagery and labeled training data to use for machine learning research.
+The dataset is currently hosted as an [Amazon Web Services (AWS) Public Dataset](https://aws.amazon.com/public-datasets/).

-## Dependencies
+# Dependencies
-Required that AWS CLI is installed and that an active AWS account with credit card is associated with the aws cli
+The [AWS Command Line Interface (CLI)](https://aws.amazon.com/cli/) must be installed with an active AWS account.

 Configure the AWS CLI using aws configure